-Veinwave is a spider vein treatment that uses radiofrequency energy to create heat that is similar to laser therapy but without the adverse effects on your skin.
-Instead of delivering radiofrequency energy through a catheter, a vein doctors uses a pencil-like holder device to trace and collapse the spider veins.
+Veinwave is a spider vein treatment that uses radiofrequency energy to create heat that is similar to laser therapy but without adverse effects on your skin.
+Instead of delivering radiofrequency energy through a catheter, a vein doctor uses a pencil-like holder to trace and collapse the spider veins.
 Veinwave provides instant results.

 Not all vein treatments are appropriate for all patients.
 If you suffer from the embarrassment and occasional pain associated with varicose veins and wonder if the treatment might be right for you, make an appointment at your local vein clinic.
 Today’s varicose vein treatment options are relatively pain-free, safe, effective, and offer a quick recovery time.